FlutterFlow/flutterflow-ui/README.md

 import '/flutter_flow/flutter_flow_util.dart';
 ```

-And replace it with the package import.
+And replace it with the package import:

 ```dart
 import 'package:flutterflow_ui/flutterflow_ui.dart';
 ```

-## Cleaning Up Unnecessary Code
+## Cleaning up unnecessary code

 In the beginning of the build method, you might encounter the line `context.watch<FFAppState>();`.
 This line is beneficial in a FlutterFlow project, but in your Flutter project, you might have a different method for managing global constants and variables.
 If that's the case, feel free to remove this line of code.